zhiayang/mkvtaginator/README.md

 Currently, the only supported metadata source is [theTVDB](https://thetvdb.com).
 You must create your own API key, and pass it to the program using `--tvdb-api <API_KEY>`.
 More will come.

+### Caveats

+For some reason, certain programs (including Windows with the Icaros extension, MetaX, and probably others) only detect "valid" cover art if it's the first attachment in the file.
+For most files this is not an issue, but for anime with meticulous typesetting, there will often be lots of font attachments.
+Adding the cover art at the end, after the fonts, has been known to prevent programs from seeing the cover art.

+Thus, this program will always ensure that the cover art attachment is the first attachment in the file.
+If there are no other attachments, it is straightforward.
+If not, then the first attachment is extracted to a temporary file, replaced with the cover art, and the temporary file is attached back to the end of the file as the last attachment.

+Note that `mkvtaginator` is not indempotent in terms of cover art; running it multiple times on the same file (with in-place editing) will cause lots of cover-art attachments to pile up in the file.

 ### Contributing